Unoqwy/bricktxt/SPECIFICATIONS.md

 ## Top-level elements

-Everything in bricktxt is represented in three categories:
+Everything in bricktxt is represented as three distinct element types:

 - **Documents**<br/>
   A document (aka. page) is a set of blocks -with metadata- intended to be viewed fully, whether on its own or embedded.